 Pipe bombings became a real threat as the revolution gained momentum in Isfahan and Captain Jack, the upstairs neighbor of our good friends in Isfahan, always carried a loaded 45 with him, as a result.
 By now, we lived collectively and shared meals.
 Needless to say, we had a lot of turkey to eat.
 Though Captain Jack had departed early, he had stocked up on wine and vodka, so our little group was well lubricated.
 Unfortunately, the smokers in the group had stocked up on cigarettes, and it didn’t matter if you smoked or not, just by being in the room, you smoked.

 The new year approached.
-As a last-ditch effort the Shah to appointed Shahpour Bakhtiar of the National Front to form a government on December 29th.
+As a last-ditch effort, the Shah appointed Shahpour Bakhtiar of the National Front to form a government on December 29th.
 The new year comes, and in Paris, Khomeini announces the formation of a revolutionary council to prepare for an Islamic Republic.
 On January 16th, 1979, the Shah departs Iran and on February 1st, 1979 Khomeini returns.
 We watched his return on TV.
 By this time, an evacuation was on everyone’s mind.
 Bell Helicopter now held periodic briefings at the Kourosh Hotel a few blocks from where we lived.
 Many expats had already left Isfahan.
 Our contract was under the Department of Defense and until they declared “condition red,” we would not be reimbursed for our losses.
 I our case the loses would be considerable.
 We lived in the local community.
 We were not provided with “company housing,” and we had to completely furnish our apartment.
 Which we did at considerable expense.
 Our landlord was a ‘bazaari’ (member of the Isfahan Bazar) and ran a samovar shop.
 We lived above he and his family.
 He was most apologetic about the revolution as it was bad for his business.
 His daughter, however, wore black chador and supported the revolution.